- Freshman Applicants

 Students should be prepared to provide syllabi for any and all concurrent college credit they earned while in high school.
-Such syllabi should be nearly identical those used on campus at the accredited college or university granting the concurrent credit.
+Such syllabi should be nearly identical to those used when the course is taught at the accredited college or university granting the concurrent credit.

-Students are subject to the general degree requirements in effect at the time they first enter the College of Arts and Sciences at CU Boulder and are subject to the major requirements in force at the time they declare the major.
-All degrees offered by the College of Arts and Science require the completion of a specific number of credits, a major, and the General Education (Gen Ed) curriculum.
+Students are subject to the general degree requirements in effect at the time that they first enter the College of Arts and Sciences at CU Boulder and are subject to the major requirements in force at the time they declare the major.
+All degrees offered by the College of Arts and Science require the completion of a specific number of credits, a major, and the General Education (Gen Ed) requirements.

 Students must complete a degree within 10 years.
 If it has been more than 10 years since matriculation into the College of Arts and Sciences and no degree has been completed, students may be subject to new curricula in place at the time of re-enrollment.

 Students may contact the Arts and Sciences Academic Advising Center for further assistance.

 Arts and sciences students must fulfill the following requirements for graduation:

 - Pass a total of 120 credit hours.